gbaridamon/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello.world - write a script that prints "Hello, world" followed by a newline
+0-hello_world - Write a script that prints "Hello, world" followed by a newline